Chak Bilgan

 Chak Bilgan is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 3.6 km away from postal head office Behram, 10 km from Banga, 21 km from district headquarter Shaheed Bhagat Singh Nagar and 114 km from state capital Chandigarh.
 The village is administrated by Sarpanch Mr Balwant Singh, an elected representative of the village.
-Mr Balwant Singh keeps close borders of Punjab and London.

 Demography

 As of 2011, Chak Bilgan has a total number of 389 houses and population of 1822 of which 903 include are males while 919 are females according to the report published by Census India in 2011.
 The literacy rate of Chak Bilgan is 87.42%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 193 which is 10.59% of total population of Chak Bilgan, and child sex ratio is approximately 921 as compared to Punjab state average of 846.